bovard/battlecode_list/README.md

 # battlecode_list
-An attempt to create a list of every years battlecode competition.
+An attempt to create a list of every year's battlecode competition details.
 Please make a PR if you have anything to add!

 ## The List
 (Please click on any year to get more details!)